Meet John Paul Shen, M.D.

 - Shen JP, Ideker T. Correcting CRISPR for copy number.
 Nat Genet 49(12):1674-1675, 2017.
 PMID: 29186130.

-- John Paul Shen, Dongxin Zhao, Brenton Munson, Amanda Birmingham, Roman Sasik, Ana Bojorquez-Gomez, Katherine Licon, Kristin Klepper, Alex Beckett, Kyle Salinas Sanchez, Prashant Mali, Trey Ideker.
+- Shen JP, Dongxin Zhao, Brenton Munson, Amanda Birmingham, Roman Sasik, Ana Bojorquez-Gomez, Katherine Licon, Kristin Klepper, Alex Beckett, Kyle Salinas Sanchez, Prashant Mali, Trey Ideker.
 High-throughput combinatorial CRISPR-Cas9 gene knockout reveals most genetic interactions are context dependent.
 Cancer Research 78, 2018.

 |Title:||recruitment of Frist Time Tenure-Track Faculty Members|